theronhitchman/euclidean-geometry/_posts/2016-10-10-regular-polys1.md

 Miss Schmeling proved Conjecture 6.2.

+Miss Schultz proved Conjecture A.1 from the supplement on trigonometry.

 Miss Van Ryswyk disproved Conjecture 6.3.
 I challenged her to make a specific construction, which she did: use a rhombus with an obtuse angle.